ovh/docs/pages/web/domains/transfer_pl/guide.en-gb.md

 #### What if you did not receive the transfer confirmation email?

-Check the domain name holder’s email address, including the “SPAM”/“junk email” folders as a priority.
+Check the domain name holder’s email address with your current domain provider, including the “SPAM”/“junk email” folders as a priority.

 If the validation email cannot be found, please contact OVHcloud support by creating a support ticket.
 Our services can then cancel the transfer.
-Once the cancellation is complete, change the email address of the domain name owner to another email provider.<br>
+Once the cancellation is complete, change the email address of the domain name owner to another email provider (such as, for example, Gmail, Yahoo, Onet, wp.pl, etc.).<br>
 Once you have modified your email address, order a [new transfer request](#step3).

 ### Step 5: manage a domain name with OVHcloud